Since 2006 until now | 128 Digital Billboard | 633 Roadside Digital Panel | 280 Indoor Digital Screen

 All LED Screens are LCD Screens.
 But not all LCD Screens are LEDs.
 Kind of like all eagles are birds, but not all birds are eagles.
 While the names might be confusing to those wading through specs to find the best monitor, once you break it down it’s easier to understand than you think.

 We’ll explain the tech and the naming conventions, and then highlight some HP monitors that might be the perfect fit for your needs.
-Let’s figure out exactly what LCD and LED Screens are and how to pick the right one for you.
+Let’s figure out exactly what LCD and Digital LED Screens are and how to pick the right one for you.

 Liquid crystal display explained

 Both types of displays use liquid crystals to help create an image.
 The difference is in the backlights.
-While a standard LCD Screen uses fluorescent backlights, an LED Screen uses light-emitting diodes for backlights.
-LED Screens usually have superior picture quality, but they come in varying backlight configurations.
+While a standard Digital LCD Screen uses fluorescent backlights, an Digital LED Screen uses light-emitting diodes for backlights.
+Digital LED Screens usually have superior picture quality, but they come in varying backlight configurations.
 And some backlight configurations create better images than others.

 LCD Screen vs. LED Screen - a brief history